Music Director

 Distinguished by his seasoned conducting, directing orchestras in the United States and abroad, James Ross assumed the Alexandria Symphony’s baton in 2018.

-Maestro Ross is a native of Boston, an improviser, a committed questioner of concert rituals, a man who likes to move, a story-teller, and a firm believer in and advocate for the ongoing humanizing impact of classical music on the lives of those it touches.
+James Ross is a native of Boston, an improviser, a horn-blower, a dogged questioner of concert rituals, a man who likes to move, a phrase-shaper, and a firm believer in the humanizing impact of classical music on the lives of those it touches.
+Fueled by those various traits, he is starting his sixth season as Music Director of the Alexandria Symphony Orchestra in a city he now calls home.